gvwilson/thirdbit/src/fiction/iffy/index.md

 "He said he'd look to take me!"
-The two Mrs. Sandhus had listened with bemusement as her conversation with Mister Wales—"call me Johnson, please"—leaped from de-ionizers to different ways to micro-weld cracks in core cases to the mended reciprocating rod Iffy took out of her coat to show him.
+The two Mrs. Sandhus had listened with bemusement as her conversation with Mister Wales—"call me Johnson, please"—leaped from de-ionizers to different ways to micro-weld cracks in cryogenic core cases to the mended reciprocating rod Iffy took out of her coat to show him.
 It wasn't until Big Mrs. Sandhu had cleared her throat and pointedly suggested that the conversation continue